solid/solidproject.org/pages/home.md

             <p class="content has-text-centered is-large">
               Pods are like secure personal web servers for data.
-              All data in a pod is accessible accesible via the
+              All data in a pod is
+              accesible via the
               <a href="https://solid.github.io/specification/">Solid Protocol</a>.
               When data is stored in someone's